 Andrew was admitted as a solicitor in England and Wales in September 2010.

 Andrew Pavlovic’s specialism in SRA regulation and professional firm disciplinary matters places him at the heart of the thorny issues facing many professional firms.
 (Legal 500 UK 2023)

-- Represented a veterinary surgeon resident overseas in a 3-day hearing before the Royal College of Veterinary Surgeons Disciplinary Committee.
+- Represented a veterinary surgeon accused of dishonesty and “disgraceful conduct” in a 3-day hearing before the Royal College of Veterinary Surgeons Disciplinary Committee;

 - At his previous firm, Andrew acted pursuant to a general retainer for a law firm, advising on, among other things, the following:

 - Advising a partner at the firm and negotiating a regulatory settlement agreement with the SRA, in respect of serious allegations of acting dishonestly and without integrity;

 - Providing initial advice on the firm’s potential conversion to an ABS and the requirement to notify/obtain the SRA’s approval in respect of the appointment of non-authorised persons.